melizeche/ayudapy/README.md

 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
+5. Add your name and git account to the Contributors section in this `Readme.MD` :D
-5. Submit a pull request :D
+6. Submit a pull request to `dev` branch

 ## Author